Taye Taiwo: Senior career

 In January 2010, Taiwo made the Nigeria cut when he was called up to the national team squad for the Africa Cup of Nations.
-Taiwo started the whole game on Matchday 1 Group Stage, in a 3–1 loss against Egypt on 12 January 2010.
+Taiwo started the whole game on Matchday 1 Group stage, in a 3–1 loss against Egypt on 12 January 2010.
 However, he remained on the substitute bench in Nigeria's next four matches, with Elderson Echiéjilé preferred in the left–back position.
-It wasn't until on 30 January 2010 when Taiwo returned to the starting line–up against Algeria for the third place play–offs and helped the national team side win 1–0 to earn a bronze medal.
+On 30 January 2010, Taiwo returned to the starting line–up against Algeria for the third place play–offs and helped the national team side win 1–0 to earn a bronze medal.

-In April 2010, Taiwo were among forty–four players to be shortlisted for the Nigeria squad ahead of the FIFA World Cup in South Africa.
+In April 2010, Taiwo was among 44 players shortlisted for the Nigeria squad ahead of the FIFA World Cup in South Africa.
 Eventually, he made the cut to be in the World Cup squad after Manager Lars Lagerbäck cut the squad to 23.
 Taiwo made his World Cup debut against Argentina on 12 June 2010 and started a match before suffering an injury in the 74th minute, resulting in him being substituted.
 After the match, he quickly recovered from his injury following an operation and returned to the starting line–up against Greece and played 55 minutes before being substituted, as the national team lost 2–1.
 Following this, Taiwo was once again injured and sidelined for the follow–up against South Korea, resulting in Nigeria's elimination following a 2–2 draw.

 Following the end of the World Cup, Taiwo featured four times in the African Cup of Nations qualification, as Nigeria were eliminated in the qualification round.
 Between 2004 and 2012, he played 53 games for the national team and scored 5 goals.
 Having not played for Nigeria since 2012, Manager Stephen Keshi said in 2012 about Taiwo, saying: "I am still working on my list but Taiwo, like other players, is under consideration."